 Stress the dangers of oversharing

-When signing up to a social network, it’s tempting to tick every box and share every detail about yourself.
+When signing up for a social network, it’s tempting to tick every box and share every detail about yourself.
 After all, you’ll get a better experience, the companies promise, with personalised adverts and maybe even a birthday treat or two.

 But oversharing has its dangers.
-Not only does it give away very personal information that could be used to steal your child’s identity (or guess their passwords), location tracking can also help predators see where your child is.
+Not only does it give away very personal information that could be used to steal your child’s identity (or guess their passwords), but location tracking can also help predators see where your child is.

 Talk to your child about the importance of privacy and what could happen if they share too much information about themselves.